kubernetes/kubernetes/docs/devel/development.md

 # Development Guide

+This document is intended to be the canonical source of truth for things like supported toolchain versions for building Kubernetes.
+If you find a requirement that this doc does not capture, please file a bug.
+If you find other docs with references to requirements that are not simply links to this doc, please file a bug.

+This document is intended to be relative to the branch in which it is found.
+It is guaranteed that requirements will change over time for the development branch, but release branches of Kubernetes should not change.

-# Releases and Official Builds
+## Releases and Official Builds

 Official releases are built in Docker containers.
 Details are [here](http://releases.k8s.io/HEAD/build/README.md).
 You can do simple builds and development with just a local Docker installation.
 If want to build go locally outside of docker, please continue below.

 ## Go development environment

-Kubernetes is written in [Go](http://golang.org) programming language.
-If you haven't set up Go development environment, please follow [this instruction](http://golang.org/doc/code.html) to install go tool and set up GOPATH.
-Ensure your version of Go is at least 1.3.
+Kubernetes is written in the [Go](http://golang.org) programming language.
+If you haven't set up a Go development environment, please follow [these instructions](http://golang.org/doc/code.html) to install the go tools and set up a GOPATH.

+### Go versions

+Requires Go version 1.4.x or 1.5.x

-## Git Setup
+## Git setup

 Below, we outline one of the more common git workflows that core developers use.
 Other git workflows are also valid.